kubernetes/enhancements/keps/sig-windows/1122-windows-csi-support/README.md

 #### Enhancements in CSI Node Plugins

 Code for CSI Node Plugins need to be refactored to support CSI Node APIs in both Linux and Windows nodes.
-While the code targeting Linux nodes can assume privileged access to the host, the code targeting Windows nodes need to invoke the GRPC client API associated with the desired version of the CSIProxyService described above.
+While the code targeting Linux nodes can assume privileged access to the host, the code targeting Windows nodes need to invoke the GRPC client API associated with the desired version of a csi-proxy API group described above.
 CSI Node Plugins that will use the Kubernetes/Utils/mounter package introduced in this [PR](https://github.com/kubernetes/utils/pull/100/files) will require minimal platform specific code targeting Windows and Linux.

 Once compiled for Windows, container images based on Window Base images (like NanoServer) needs to be published and maintained.
 Container images targeting Linux nodes will need to be based on the desired Linux distro base image.